Sir Robert Thomas, 2nd Baronet: Anti-Catholic Activism and Involvement in The Popish Plot

-In 1678-81 while a Member of Parliament, Sir Robert Thomas became embroiled in the anti-Catholic Popish Plot as an antagonist and accuser.
+In 1678-81, while a Member of Parliament, Sir Robert Thomas became embroiled in the anti-Catholic Popish Plot as an antagonist and accuser.

 Reputation

-Both in his home county of Glamorgan, Wales and in London, Sir Robert Thomas was a controversial person with a mixed reputation.
+Sir Robert Thomas was a controversial person with a mixed reputation in his home county of Glamorgan, Wales, and London.
 He was described variously as a "royalist sufferer", "unmannerly behaviour" towards King Charles II and the Duke of York, a "dubious ally", a political "extremist" of the Country Party/Whig and anti-Catholic sort, an "isolated adventurer" rather than a Party loyalist, and a wealthy business person with "no sense".

 Regarding positive traits, Robert Thomas was friends with prominent literary people in London, including writer and antiquarian John Aubrey, playwright Thomas Shadwell, and poet and satirist Samuel Butler.
 On 27 Sept.
-1680 O.S.
-Sir Robert was one of 25 friends attending the funeral of Samuel Butler at St. Paul's Covent Garden, and was a pallbearer along with Aubrey and Shadwell.
+1680 O.S., Sir Robert was one of 25 friends attending the funeral of Samuel Butler at St. Paul's Covent Garden, and was a pallbearer along with Aubrey and Shadwell.
 Being a pallbearer is a notable act of friendship, in part because Butler "died in want" (poverty) and was no longer a popular figure.

 The following episodes convey some of his negative traits and relationships.

-In 1671, his father Sir Edward Thomas, 1st Baronet, filed a petition with the House of Commons, complaining of "Miscarriages, Frauds and Abuses, committed by his said Son".
+In 1671, his father, Sir Edward Thomas, 1st Baronet, filed a petition with the House of Commons, complaining of "Miscarriages, Frauds and Abuses, committed by his said Son".
 Robert Thomas denied the allegations and claimed he was falsely accused.
 After a committee investigation, the House took no action.

 In 1677, Sir Edward Mansel of Margam, also an MP, wrote private notes on the gentry of Glamorgan, and it included the following entry (spelling in original, clarification in square brackets):